Women of the Wall: Summary

 From the start, Women of the Wall included Orthodox members and opted to claim their service was run according to "Orthodox standards".
 This was despite the fact that according to orthodox standards, women do not wear tzitzit, tefillin, or read from the Torah.
-Most Orthodox individuals were offended, including some who call themselves Orthodox feminists.
+Some Orthodox individuals were offended, including some who call themselves Orthodox feminists.
 Women of the Wall is a multi-denominational group, including Reform, Conservative and Modern Orthodox members.

 Since 1988, the group has faced a legal battle for recognition of their right to pray at the Western Wall.
 Their presence is deemed offensive by Orthodox worshippers at the site and there have been numerous court proceedings to settle the issue.
 On the Fast of Esther 1989, Orthodox men, outraged by the women's singing, hurled chairs and verbal insults at the women, which resulted in the deployment of tear gas to quell the violence.
 In 2010, police arrested two Haredi men at the Western Wall Plaza on suspicion that they threw chairs at a Women of the Wall group that was praying aloud at the site.
 In 2009, the first woman was arrested for praying with a tallit.
 The struggle by the Women of the Wall is seen by the Israeli Orthodox religious establishment as an attempt to undermine their influence in an effort to introduce religious pluralism.

 Opposition from the Orthodox stems from halachic concerns; this manifests publicly as a general disdain for non-traditional ritual in an area they claim serves as an Orthodox synagogue.
 Orthodoxy does not permit women to constitute a minyan (prayer quorum) and while the women have not considered themselves as doing so, this has not calmed Orthodox sensibilities.
 Initially, the group did not receive support from Israel's primarily Orthodox religious authorities.
 Supporters highlighted the fact that only in Israel are Jewish women prohibited from praying according to their custom in a public location and a 2003 High Court ruling which prevented them from conducting prayer services at the wall was overturned in 2013.